-Meanwhile, Pakistan stayed below in the illiteracy from Iran, Sri Lanka, Nepal, and Burma.
+Meanwhile, Pakistan stayed below the illiteracy of Iran, Sri Lanka, Nepal, and Burma.
 It is adding fuel to fire that that literacy level rated around 50 percent to 58 percent is closely knitted with memorization.

 Ex-Dean in Punjab University Dr. Hafiz Muhammad Iqbal asserted that MDGs called upon Pakistan to attain 100 percent Net Primary Enrollment Rate in 2015 but all in vain.

-Pakistan laid down three education policies in 1992, 1998 and 2009 and plenty of development plans comprising the National Plan of Action 2001-2015 and Education Sector Reforms (ESR).
-However, he said, rote learning phenomenon had not been addressed in a befitting manner.
+Pakistan laid down three education policies in 1992, 1998, and 2009 and plenty of development plans comprising the National Plan of Action 2001-2015 and Education Sector Reforms (ESR).
+However, he said, the rote learning phenomenon had not been addressed in a befitting manner.

-Lawmaker Meraj Humayun Khan lashed out the government for launching Ujala schemes doling out solar lights to students, showering laptops, student loans and an increase in enrollment rate, saying the root cause of educational meltdown was cramming.
+Lawmaker Meraj Humayun Khan lashed out at the government for launching Ujala schemes doling out solar lights to students, showering laptops, student loans, and an increase in enrollment rate, saying the root cause of educational meltdown was cramming.